 At our school we teach History to all children, whatever their ability.
 History forms part of the school curriculum policy to provide a broad and balanced education to all children.
 Through our History teaching we provide learning opportunities that enable all pupils to make progress.
-We use a range of strategies to support pupils and ensure that pupils' needs are catered for in each aspect of the curriculum.
+We use a range of strategies to support pupils and ensure that all pupils' needs are catered for in each aspect of the curriculum.
 A few of these, particularly relevant to History are:

-- The use of appropriate vocabulary at varying levels of difficulty during lessons - Modified text passages as expected in other curriculum areas - Different levels of written or oral questions for pupils investigating photographic or other visual material - Careful use of support for pupils with English as an additional language
+- The use of appropriate vocabulary at varying levels of difficulty during lessons - Modified tasks as expected in other curriculum areas - Different levels of written or oral questions for pupils - Careful use of scaffolding and support for pupils with English as an additional language